-Dawson County School Superintendent Keith Porter announced early this morning that schools are closed today for students and staff.
+Dawson County School Superintendent announced just before 2 p.m. today that schools are canceled for students and staff on Wednesday.

 One thing Mama always told me was to never make fun of the way a person looked.
 She said that was just terrible for someone to make fun of someone based on something they had no control or say so in whatsoever.

 With all of the recent winter weather, a summer lawn may be the last thing on your mind.
 However, now is the time to start thinking about controlling summer annual weeds, such as crabgrass.

 Gary and Cindy Yates of Panama City Beach, Fla., announce the engagement and approaching marriage of their daughter, Kylie Michelle Yates, to Shawn Robert Johnson.

 Black's Mill Elementary is continuing its dedication to prepare students for higher learning.

 The Dawson County Board of Education has taken the next step in finding a replacement for retiring Superintendent Keith Porter.

 Last week consisted of an important few days, as it was the last week for bills to pass out of committees, since "Crossover Day" was on Monday.

 This week, the Georgia General Assembly hit an important deadline: Crossover Day.